 November 2009, Brazil and Paraguay: 87 million people throughout some of Brazil’s most populated states and the entire nation of Paraguay were without power when transmission lines from the power station at Itaipu were tripped by a major thunderstorm.

-August 2003, United States and Canada: One of two infamous “Northeast Blackouts” of the past century, this one affected 55 million people-many more than the blackout in 1965.
+August 2003, United States and Canada: One of two infamous “Northeast Blackouts” of the past century, this one affected 55 million people more than the blackout in 1965.
 This failure was ultimately traced back to technical error; a software bug in a control room alarm system failed to alert controllers about overloaded transmission lines hitting unpruned foliage, leading to widespread grid distress.

 September 2003, Italy: The entire nation except for Sardinia (an island, and an autonomous administrative region within Italy) lost power, leaving more than 55 million people out of juice.
 Storm damage to a power line coming in from Switzerland caused a system overload, and subsequently tripped power lines running in from France.
 It was the largest power failure in Italy’s history.

 March 1978, Thailand: Simple generator failure in a single power plant triggered a nationwide grid shutdown for an entire working day, disrupting the lives of 40 million people.
 What contingencies do you—or your organization—have in place to keep things running during an electrical blackout?
-As mentioned off the top of the post, emergency preparedness is key to protecting human lives and infrastructure investment, as well as maintaining essential operations.
+As mentioned at the top of the post, emergency preparedness is key to protecting human lives and infrastructure investment, as well as maintaining essential operations.
 Put a dollar figure on that claim: here’s The Real Cost of Power Outages and Unplanned Industrial Downtime.